egmont-security-team/mde-fixit-integration/README.md

 This checks for devices hit by vulnerabilities with a severity of `critical`.
 For each device hit by a vulnerability, a FixIt ticket is created.
 This ticket contains all recomended application updates for the device.

-If a vulnerability has more vulnerable devices than a set [device threshold](#environment-variables[1]), a multiticket will instead be created and sent to another team.
+If a vulnerability has more vulnerable devices than a set [device threshold](#environment-variables[1]), a multiticket will instead be created for all the devices to be handled as one problem.

-#### High Exposure Requests

-To be implemented.

 ## Configuration